mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Here, the functions `Signature.Sign` and `Signature.Verify` are defined by the signature algorithm.
-If MLS extensions require signatures by group members, they should re-use the SignWithLabel construction, using a distinct label.
+If MLS extensions require signatures by group members, they should reuse the SignWithLabel construction, using a distinct label.
 To avoid collisions in these labels, an IANA registry is defined in
 {{mls-signature-labels}}.

-### Public-Key Encryption
+### Public Key Encryption

 As with signing, MLS includes a label and context in encryption operations to avoid confusion between ciphertexts produced for different purposes.
 Encryption